Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: Inconspicuousness

-\begin{theorem} The set of induced matchings from Pareto-optimal strategy profiles is the same as the set of super-strong Nash equilibrium outcomes. \end{theorem}

-However, if we relax the feasibility assumption, the strategy profiles computed by Algorithm~\ref{algorithm} do not necessarily form super-strong Nash equilibria.
-A counter-example is provided in Appendix~\ref{appendix:example_permute_unstable}.

-Moreover, in order to obtain a feasible matching, the manipulators only need slight modifications to their true preference lists by moving at most one man in her true preference list to some higher ranking.
-For each woman $w$, let $m_1$ and $m_2$ be the top two received proposals according to her modified preference lists $P'(w)$\footnote{If woman $w$ only receives one proposal, she cannot implement any manipulation.}, then $w$ can modify her true preference list by promoting $m_2$ to the place right after $m_1$ only to generate the same induced matching.
+In fact, if a stable matching with respect to the true preference lists can be obtained by permutation manipulations, the manipulators can also obtain this matching by an inconspicuous manipulation.
+We defer the proofs in this section to \ref{sec:proof_inconsp}.

+\begin{definition}[Inconspicuous Strategy Profile] A strategy profile is inconspicuous if each manipulator permutes their preference lists by moving only one man to a higher rank. \end{definition}

+For convenience, we introduce a new notation $Pro(w)$ for each $w \in W$.
+A proposal list $Pro(w)$ of a woman is a list of all men who have proposed to her in the Gale-Shapley algorithm, and the orderings of its entries are the same as her stated preference list.
+A reduced proposal list contains the top two entries (first entry if there is only one entry) of $Pro(w)$, denoted by $Pro_r(w)$.
+Clearly, each woman $w$ is matched to the first man of $Pro_r(w)$.

+\begin{lemma} Given all agents' true preference profile $(P(M), P(W))$, if a matching $\mu$ is in $S_L$ with corresponding preference profile $P = (P(M), P(N), P(L))$, then the induced matching is still $\mu$, if for each $w \in L$, we modify $w$'s preference list by moving $Pro_r(w)$ to the top and ordering other men arbitrarily. \end{lemma}

-\begin{theorem} For each feasible manipulation, there exists a preference profile for the manipulators, in which each manipulator only needs to move at most one man in her true preference list to some higher ranking, that yields the same matching. \end{theorem}
+\begin{theorem}[Inconspicuous manipulation] For any stable matching with respect to the true preference lists that can be obtained by permutation manipulations, there exists a preference profile for the manipulators, in which each manipulator only needs to move at most one man to some higher ranking, that yields the same matching. \end{theorem}